 Law Firm Providing Personalized Elder Law Counsel

-The firm understands how to effectively take elder law issues into account in estate planning strategies, helping you make financial and medical decisions that support your goals.
-If relevant to your situation, ask us about disability and long-term care aspects of elder law, including Medicaid planning and the use of Veterans Affairs (VA) pension benefits.
+Our experienced Florida elder law attorneys take elder law issues into account by employing comprehensive estate planning strategies.
+We also help you make financial and medical decisions that support your goals.
+In addition, we can provide guidance about long-term care and disability planning.
+If it is relevant, we can advise on Medicaid planning and the use of VA pension benefits.

 The Power Of A Durable Power Of Attorney

-To ensure that your needs are properly addressed if you become incapacitated, you can give another person – your agent – the authority to make decisions about your personal matters.
-A durable power of attorney gives your agent control of your health care decisions or your legal and financial issues.
-You may choose one person to act as agent in both areas, or you may choose different people.
+If you become incapacitated, it is important to ensure that your needs will be properly addressed.
+Therefore, you can give another person, your agent, the authority to make decisions about your personal matters.
+A durable power of attorney gives the designated agent control of your health care directives or your legal and financial issues.
+You may choose one person to act as an agent for both, or you may choose different people.

 Durable powers of attorney can give you the comfort of knowing that your affairs will be handled wisely and that your best interests will be protected.
-Florida’s power of attorney law changed significantly on October 1, 2011.
-Although powers of attorney executed before October 1, 2011, remain valid, you may wish to have your power of attorney evaluated to determine if you should have a new one prepared.
+In 2011, Florida’s power of attorney laws changed significantly.
+While powers of attorney executed before October 1, 2011, remain valid, it is always a good idea to regularly review your estate plan to ensure it still aligns with your current wishes.

 Living Wills And Health Care Surrogate Declarations

-In Florida, you can create a living will to make it known that you do not wish the end of your life to be prolonged by artificial means.
-A Florida living will allows you to name the conditions under which you would not want to have life-prolonging medical treatment if you are incapacitated.
+In Florida, you can create a living will.
+A living will makes it known that you do not wish to prolong your life by artificial means.
+A Florida living will allows you to name specific conditions.
+In other words, you can choose in advance not to have life-prolonging medical treatment if you become incapacitated for certain reasons.
 These include:

 If your doctors determine that there is no reasonable likelihood of your recovery from the condition or conditions that you have named, your living will requires that life-prolonging procedures be withheld or withdrawn.

-Your living will may appoint a health care surrogate.
-This person upholds the choices that you have made, ensuring that doctors follow the instructions you have given.
-Your surrogate’s authority is limited to the enforcement of your instructions as described in your living will.
+Your living will may also appoint a health care surrogate.
+This person upholds the choices that you have made, ensuring that doctors follow the instructions you have provided.
+Your surrogate’s authority is limited by the instructions you provide in your living will.

-Prepare For Your Future Needs With Help From A Skilled Elder Law Attorney
+Prepare For Your Future With A Port Richey Elder Law Attorney